Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

-A tiny fishing boat near the Atlantis site.
-It’s not famous or dramatic — but it’s beautiful—a great dive for beginners and a lovely reminder that even small wrecks have big stories.
+El Pescador is a tiny fishing boat near the Atlantis site.
+It’s not famous or dramatic.
+However, it’s beautiful and a great dive for beginners—a lovely reminder that even small wrecks have big stories.
+This simple wreck is teeming with life.

 Scuba Diving and Snorkelling